-The natural environment of Popkum-Bridal Falls has provided for human settlement from ancient times to the modern day.
-From the Cascade Mountains to Cheam Wetlands to the Fraser River, the community has abundant and diverse natural features.
+The natural environment of Popkum-Bridal Falls has provided for and drawn human settlement from ancient times to the modern day.
+From the Cascade mountains to Cheam wetlands to the Fraser River, the community has abundant and diverse natural features.

-Popkum-Bridal Falls is located in the Coastal Western Hemlock Zone biogeoclimatic zone, characterized by mild winters, high rainfall and a long growing season which creates lush vegetation that supports a variety of wildlife.
-Preserving the environment and providing for development opportunities is critical to ensure that Popkum-Bridal Falls retains its natural character and economic opportunities for future generations.
+Popkum-Bridal Falls is located in the Coastal Western Hemlock Zone biogeoclimatic zone, characterized as mild winters, high rainfall and a long growing season which creates lush vegetation that supports a variety of wildlife.
+Preserving the environment and providing for development opportunities is critical to ensure that Popkum-Bridal Falls retains the natural character and economic opportunities for future generations.